 ROSL at Home

-With the clubhouse closed due to the ongoing coronavirus pandemic, we have all been finding ways to stay connected and engaged with the outside world.
-For the young musicians, artists and writers we have the privilege of supporting, it is also their aim to stay creative.
-Take a look below at some of the ways in which ROSL alumni are making sure their artistic output isn't diminished by the isolation we all find ourselves currently in.
+While the clubhouse was closed in 2020 due to the coronavirus pandemic, we all found ways to stay connected and engaged with the outside world.
+For the young musicians, artists and writers we have the privilege of supporting, it was also their aim to stay creative.
+Take a look below at some of the ways in which ROSL alumni made sure their artistic output wasn't diminished by the isolation we all found ourselves in.

 In today's ROSL at Home video, The Solem Quartet have come together, socially distanced of course, to perform for members.
 Winners of the Ensemble Prize at the 2014 Annual Music Competition, the quartet perform Hymn to the Sun from The Golden Cockerel Rimsky-Korsakov/Kreisler arr.
 Amy Tress.